10 SEO myths that need to die in 2021

 Marketing is important.
 And in the increasingly complex world of SEO use, link building, and content writing, it often feels like that’s the only unchanging fact you can count on.
 There are constantly myths swirling around about how to best present yourself and your product, especially when it comes to SEO usage.

-If you want to put your best foot forward, it’s crucial to understand what advice is important, and what advice is just a myth.
+If you want to put your best foot forward in 2021, it’s crucial to understand what advice is important, and what advice is just a myth.
 The following are ten SEO myths that will hurt your marketing if you don’t catch them in advance.

 Link building is dead